heinzwittenbrink/1komma5gradundgraz/slides-1komma5-graz.md

 > Category C1 comprises modelled scenarios that limit warming to 1.5°C in 2100 with a likelihood of greater than 50%, and reach or exceed warming of 1.5°C during the 21st century with a likelihood of 67% or less.
 In this report, these scenarios are referred to as scenarios that limit warming to 1.5°C (>50%) with no or limited overshoot.
 Limited overshoot refers to exceeding 1.5°C global warming by up to about 0.1°C and for up to several decades.
 [FOOTNOTE 49] [@ipccSummaryPolicymakers2022, p.27]

-Wenn Net zero erreicht wird (ohne selbstlaufende Erwärmungen auszulösen), dann hört die Erwärmung auch tatsächlich auf.
-Für das 1,5°-Ziel muss das global (nicht nur bei uns) 2050 erreicht sein.

-> C.2 Global net zero CO2 emissions are reached in the early 2050s in modelled pathways that limit warming to 1.5°C (>50%) with no or limited overshoot, and around the early 2070s in modelled pathways that limit warming to 2°C (>67%).
-Many of these pathways continue to net negative CO2 emissions after the point of net zero.
-These pathways also include deep reductions in other GHG emissions.
-The level of peak warming depends on cumulative CO2 emissions until the time of net zero CO2 and the change in non-CO2 climate forcers by the time of peaking.
-Deep GHG emissions reductions by 2030 and 2040, particularly reductions of methane emissions, lower peak warming, reduce the likelihood of overshooting warming limits and lead to less reliance on net negative CO2 emissions that reverse warming in the latter half of the century.
-Reaching and sustaining global net zero GHG emissions results in a gradual decline in warming. (high confidenc  [@ipccSummaryPolicymakers2022, p.30-31]

-> Modelled global pathways limiting warming to 1.5°C (>50%) with no or limited overshoot are associated with projected cumulative net CO2 emissions [FOOTNOTE 51] until the time of net zero CO2 of 510 [330–710] GtCO2. [@ipccSummaryPolicymakers2022, p.31]

-> C.3 All global modelled pathways that limit warming to 1.5°C (>50%) with no or limited overshoot, and those that limit warming to 2°C (>67%) involve rapid and deep and in most cases immediate GHG emission reductions in all sectors.
-Modelled mitigation strategies to achieve these reductions include transitioning from fossil fuels without CCS to very low- or zero-carbon energy sources, such as renewables or fossil fuels with CCS, demand side measures and improving efficiency, reducing non-CO2 emissions, and deploying carbon dioxide removal (CDR) methods to counterbalance residual GHG emissions.
-Illustrative Mitigation Pathways (IMPs) show different combinations of sectoral mitigation strategies consistent with a given warming level. (high confidence) (Figure SPM.5) {3.2, 3.3, 3.4, 6.4, 6.6} [@ipccSummaryPolicymakers2022, p.32]

 > C.3.5 Methods and levels of CDR deployment in global modelled mitigation pathways vary depending on assumptions about costs, availability and constraints.
 [FOOTNOTE 54] In modelled pathways that report CDR and that limit warming to 1.5°C (>50%) with no or limited overshoot, global cumulative CDR during 2020-2100 from Bioenergy with Carbon Dioxide Capture and Storage (BECCS) and Direct Air Carbon Dioxide Capture and Storage (DACCS) is 30-780 GtCO2 and 0-310 GtCO2, respectively.
 In these modelled pathways, the AFOLU sector contributes 20-400 GtCO2 net negative emissions.  [@ipccSummaryPolicymakers2022, p.33]